 Cryptocurrency Mining GPU Selector

 Maximize your mining profitability.
 Simply enter your graphics card budget and maximum number of graphics cards and then select "Run."
-It will show you the type and number of graphics cards that you should use to mine each hash algorithm with maximum profitability.
+It will show you the type and number of graphics cards that you should use to mine each cryptocurrency with maximum profitability.
+The cryptocurrencies with a green background are profitable, but the ones with a red background are not and should not be mined with the entered budget and/or number of cards.

 The maximum number of video cards (GPUs) can be spread over more than one system or motherboard.
 For example, if you have two motherboards capable of supporting 6 graphics cards each, then you would enter 12 as your maximum number of graphics cards.
 This of course assumes that you are willing to operate more than mining rig at the same time.